beeradrian/teamsremote/README.md

 ![Green](green.JPG)

 ## Instructions
-* Print the five 3D Parts
+* Print the five 3D Parts (also published here: https://www.thingiverse.com/thing:4788070)
 * Install the needed Arduino librarys (Adafruit_NeoPixel, Bounce2)
 * Compile and load the ino to your Arduino Nano
 * Open the Visual Studio Solution (sln) install all nuget packages an run the thing on your PC...